gatsbyjs/gatsby-starter-plugin/README.md

 With `my-gatsby-site` being your Gatsby site, and `my-plugin` being your plugin.
 You could also include the plugin in your [site's `plugins` folder](https://www.gatsbyjs.com/docs/loading-plugins-from-your-local-plugins-folder/).

-2. Include the plugin in a Gatsby site
+2. Include the plugin in a Gatsby site.

 Inside of the `gatsby-config.js` file of your site (in this case, `my-gatsby-site`), include the plugin in the `plugins` array: